HD

 FAQ

-The 12-month forecast is bifurcated, with a 50% probability base case target range of $390-$405, a 30% probability bull case target of $403-$419, and a 20% probability bear case target of $315-$340.
-The base case, which is most likely, assumes a sluggish housing market where HD's earnings meet reduced analyst estimates of ~$19.88 EPS, supporting the current forward multiple.
-The key assumption is that mortgage rates do not rise further, allowing for a gradual stabilization in consumer demand.
-The wide range reflects the high uncertainty tied directly to the path of interest rates and housing activity.
+The 12-month forecast is bifurcated, with a base case target of $387-$395 (55% probability), a bull case target of $402-$426 (25% probability), and a bear case target of $315-$340 (20% probability).
+The base case, which is most likely, assumes the housing market stabilizes, allowing HD to meet current earnings estimates and gradually re-rate towards analyst targets.
+This forecast hinges on the critical assumption that net margins stabilize near current levels and do not deteriorate further.
+The wide range reflects high uncertainty around the pace of the housing cycle recovery.